TheJakeSnell/rts-game-disruptor/README.md

 All of the java code for the GUI and simulation is contained in a single file called **GameDisruptor.java**

 In order to make changes to the GUI or the simulation, the [MicroRTS](https://github.com/santiontanon/microrts) framework is required.
-The GameDisruptor.java file must be placed under the **"src\tests\\"** directory.
+The GameDisruptor.java file must be placed under the **src/tests** directory.
 Then follow the instructions on the MicroRTS github page to build a new MicroRTS.jar file and copy it into the directory with the python main.py

 To view the changes made, follow the instructions above to run the python **main.py** file.